 I really hope you enjoy this recipe!

-- Start with adding 4 ounces of coconut milk.
+- Add 4 ounces of coconut milk to start.

 - Turn blender on high.